Lou even has some new ideas for Pilates moves!

 Despite us losing the opportunity to play the full South African team due to heavy rain (the first since April) the tour was a great experience for the players and staff alike, made easier by the fantastic facilities and our hosts at the Potchefstroom University.

-In this unprecedented time, we encourage you to continue to put your health & well being first.
+During this pandemic we encourage you to continue to put your health & well being first.

-Whatever your pain / problem please make contact and we can help you.
+Whatever your pain / problem please make contact to see if we can help you.

-Things are changing fast – for the latest information, please see our Coronavirus page.
+Things continue to change, for the latest information, please see our Coronavirus page.